 A wedding in July?
 No matter where you are in the country, July is usually one of the hottest months of the year.
-It’s no wonder that many brides begin second guessing their decision to get married in July.
+It’s no wonder many brides begin second-guessing their decision to marry in July.

 However, not all is lost.
 Just because it’s hot doesn’t mean your wedding day can’t be amazing!
 We’ve gathered some surefire ways to help you remain calm and cool and your July wedding.

 2.)
 Have shade.
 Many outdoor wedding venues, as gorgeous as they are, are very lacking in the shade department.
-Brides often ask how much it costs to set up a tent or indoor facility in case it rains, but many of them forget to ask about the possibility of adding shade for their big day.
-Some venues charge the same as a shade tent for a regular tent, while others have more affordable price if you’re just looking for a quick fabric solution.
+Brides often ask how much it costs to set up a tent or indoor facility in case it rains, but many forget to ask about the possibility of adding shade for their big day.
+Some venues charge the same as a shade tent for a regular tent, while others are more affordable if you want a quick fabric solution.

 3.)
 Give plenty of props.
 Little umbrellas and hand fans are adorable on their own, but they become quite handy at a warm, outdoor wedding.
 A small hand fan can really take the edge off when there’s nothing to be done about the outdoor temperature.

 4.)
 Use it to your advantage.
 If it’s excruciatingly hot outside, have something your guests will associate with the heat in a good way, like an ice cream truck or a snow cone machine.
-Instead of talking about how unbearable your wedding is, they’ll be talking about how fun it was to eat snow cones at the reception.
-And instead of other wedding day props that some guests hardly ever use, you can rest assured everyone will be participating in the ice cream bar.
+Instead of talking about how unbearable your wedding is, they’ll talk about how fun it was to eat snow cones at the reception.
+And instead of other wedding day props that some guests hardly ever use, you can rest assured everyone will participate in the ice cream bar.

 5.)
 Keep the air moving.
-A breeze in any circumstances will help make the heat more bearable, especially if it’s a cool breeze.
-Having your ceremony close to the ocean, for example, will ensure it’s at least a few degrees cooler than everywhere else that day.
+A breeze in any circumstance will help make the heat more bearable, especially if it’s a cool breeze.
+For example, having your ceremony close to the ocean will ensure it’s at least a few degrees cooler than everywhere else that day.
 Have overhead fans running and set up additional fans along the edges of the ceremony and reception site.

-Lily’s Bridal – Maryland’s Premier Bridal Boutique – Offering Wedding Dresses, Bridesmaids Dresses, Mothers Dresses, Prom Dresses, and Tuxedo Rentals.
+Lily’s Bridal – Maryland’s Premier Bridal Boutique – Offering Wedding Dresses, Prom Dresses, and Tuxedo Rentals.